-Joseph Rogers, Chief Advocacy Officer
+Joseph Rogers, National Policy and Advocacy Consultant

 In 1984, Joseph Rogers created Project SHARE (Self-Help and Advocacy Resource Exchange), a peer-support and advocacy organization, under MHASP’s auspices.
 As a result of Rogers’ vision and leadership, Project SHARE grew until it was blended with MHASP, which Rogers had built from a small regional mental health advocacy agency into one of the largest mental health associations in the country, including an array of peer-run programs serving local, statewide, and national constituencies.
 From 1997 to 2007, Rogers served as President and CEO of MHASP.